tektutor/openshift-tekton-march-2022/Day4/README.md

 The hostname you need to replace it with the hostname you see in Administrator --> Networking --> Services --> mariadb --> Hostname.
 The DB hostname is nothing but the service name of mariadb DeploymentConfig.

-## What is a Custom Resource in Kubernetes/OpenShift ?
+## What is a Custom Resource in Kubernetes/OpenShift ?to manage CR i.e Custom Resource that we added into the OpenShift Cluster, we need to create Custom Controllers
 - an API extension mechanism in Kubernetes/OpenShift
 - helps you add a new kind of object in your Kubernetes/OpenShift Cluster just like Deployment, ReplicaSet, Pod, etc.,